Content Marketing Strategy – your way to success!

 Search Engine Optimisation (SEO)

-Choosing the right keywords will help your content get seen.
+Choosing the right keywords or phrases will help your content get seen.

-• Write a long, compelling blog post and use your keyword(s) and variations of it throughout the blog.
+• If you write a blog, include keywords and variations of it throughout the blog.

 Headlines